zzhangjii/learning-library/ospa-library/data-mgmt/classof/3-Creating Autonomous Users/3-Creating Autonomous Users .md

 *****

-## Module 2:  Connecting to the Database using SQL Developer
+## Module 2: Connect to your ADB instance with SQL Developer

 *(Make sure you are running the latest version of SQL Developer 18.4.
 Some older versions will not work with ATP, see lab introductions on how to install)*